koendv/bmp/README.md

     (gdb) monitor python uos.listdir('/')
     ['flash']

-Executing python commands from gdb requires that a callback function has been registered using `bmp.repl_fun()`.
-The callback function is used to execute the gdb `monitor python` commands.
-In `main.py`, insert:
+Executing python commands from gdb requires the following lines in `main.py`:

     def repl_callback(s):
       return str(eval(s))
     bmp.repl_fun(repl_callback)

-If no callback function has been registered, python commands can not be executed from gdb.
 Any modules used in the python commands need to have been imported previously, eg. in `main.py`.

 ## Sources